Back to articles list Articles Cookbook

 Participating in SQL internships allows you to stand out from hundreds of other candidates who have only theoretical skills.
 Recruiters pay attention to your CV and your professional activity.
 If you haven’t worked in a specialized position but you have completed several internships, you have a better chance of getting an offer.

-Go from Theoretical Knowledge to Practical Skills
+Go From Theoretical Knowledge to Practical Skills

 SQL courses give you the opportunity to try out new skills.
 Sometimes, however, a data analyst job requires more than just writing good SQL.
 Dealing with databases is complex, and the queries you write as a professional don't always look like the ones you write as a learner.
-Working with experienced people can help you quickly improve your queries.
-After all, these people have written thousands of SQL queries in their lives and know how to make the job easier!

 And Finally: You Can Get a Job!